xinbenlv/zThink/_posts/2024-03-04-on-group-delegatee.md

 The concept of Group Delegatees introduces a nuanced layer to DAO governance, emphasizing the potential for collective intelligence and collaboration.
 By adopting this model, DAOs could not only enhance their resilience and efficiency but also foster a more interconnected and cooperative ecosystem.

 This proposal invites the Ethereum community to consider the merits of Group Delegatees, opening the door to discussions that could shape the future of decentralized governance.

+### Request for Comments

+This is an idea seeking feedback from community.
+The first step is reaching out to people who are experienced with crypto / DAO governance for private feedback.
+When we consolidate their feedback, we will cross-post to major governance forum and social media for public feedback.